Study Abroad in Canterbury

 - Pay all program fees by December 1 for Spring semester and by August 1 for Fall semester.

 Space is Limited so apply now!

 *The $1,600 deposit will be refunded in full if you are not selected for the program.
-If you are selected but later withdraw, the refund amount will vary, depending on when you cancel and how many of the fixed costs for the program have already been paid out by the STLCC.
-The $200 security deposit will be refunded at the program’s end if there are no damages or other outstanding charges against your account in Canterbury (library late fees, host home damages, etc.)
+If you are selected but later withdraw, the refund amount will vary, depending on when you cancel and how many of the fixed costs for the program have already been paid out by STLCC.
+The $200 security deposit will be refunded at the program’s end if there are no outstanding charges against your account in Canterbury (library late fees, host home damages, etc.)

 Prof. Carol Lupardus, PhD

 St. Louis Community College has made every reasonable effort to determine that the information stated in this brochure is accurate.
 Courses offered and other matters contained herein are subject to change without notice by the administration and/or Board of Trustees of the College for reasons related to enrollment, finances, scheduling, costs, or for any other reason.
 The College further reserves the right to add, amend or repeal any of the rules, regulations, policies, or procedures applicable to the program offered herein.
 Travel, housing, meals, and other logistical arrangements are provided by an independent contractor not affiliated with the College and the College assumes no responsibility therefore.
 Participants will be required to sign a statement releasing the college from any liability in connection with the program offered herein or the services provided by the independent contractor.
 Insurance coverage is recommended.
 The College is not responsible for losses resulting from lack of any insurance coverage.